 Good news!
 The FDA launched a website to track fraudulent healthcare claims.
 Visit the site to learn about FDA warnings for a wide variety of healthcare claims.

-How can you tell if it’s fake news?
+How can you tell if medical news is fake?

 First and foremost, remember what your parents always told you – if something seems too good to be true, it probably is.
-Fortunately, there are a few websites you can use to evaluate potentially fraudulent claims, including Quackwatch, Snopes, and HealthNewsReview (which is currently struggling to stay online due to funding issues).
+Fortunately, there are a few websites you can use to evaluate potentially fraudulent claims, including Quackwatch and Snopes.
 You can also install the plug-in from NewsGuard.

 Can you trust medical information in YouTube videos?